DaisukeNagata/RARFSlider/README.md

 - Inside Trim is trims the selected inside.

+- Show or hide the UI by tapping the preview screen

 ### version 0.4.3
 ```ruby
 You can set it to your favorite design.